Operational Procedures

 Angle Nozzles

-45-degree angle nozzles have been used with success on structures where traditional (and curved) nozzles can not reach.
+45-degree angle nozzles have been used successfully on structures where traditional (and curved) nozzles cannot reach.

-• The blast hose type and diameter have to be correctly set up for this type of blast nozzle
+- The blast hose type and diameter must be correctly set for this type of blast nozzle.

 Multi-Nozzle Wand

-When it is essential to abrasive blast clean extremely tight locations, as illustrated, a special 'wand' type nozzle with double or triple orifice nozzles is available.
+When it is essential to abrasive blast clean extremely tight locations, as illustrated, a special 'wand' type nozzle with double, triple, orifice nozzles is available.

-• The process requires adaption for the blast hose and is relatively slow in comparison to traditional blast cleaning methods
+- The process requires adaptation of the blast hose and is relatively slow compared to traditional blast cleaning methods.

 Summary